zwicker/example-wordpress/README.md

  - A database user password
 * Wordpress
  - Database connection information
-[block:api-header]
-{
-  "type": "basic",
-  "title": "Step 1.
-Create a Free Account on Distelli" }
+## Step 1.
+Create a Free Account on Distelli
-[/block]
 In your web browser navigate to <a href="https://www.distelli.com/signup" target="_blank">https://www.distelli.com/signup</a> and sign-up for your free Distelli account.
 <br>
 [block:image]